-Medical Benefits Chart Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening In-Network: There is no coinsurance.
-A one-time screening ultrasound for people at risk.
+Medical Benefits Chart

+Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening In-Network: There is no coinsurance, A one-time screening ultrasound for people at risk.
 The plan only covers copayment, or deductible for this screening if you have certain risk factors and if you get a referral for it members eligible for this preventive from your physician, physician assistant, nurse practitioner, or clinical screening. nurse specialist.
-Acupuncture for chronic low back pain In-Network: Medicare Covered Acupuncture Covered services include: Services Up to 12 visits in 90 days are covered for Medicare beneficiaries under the \$20 copayment following circumstances: - Specialist's Office For the purpose of this benefit, chronic low back pain is defined as: • Lasting 12 weeks or longer; • nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); not associated with surgery; and not associated with pregnancy.
-An additional eight sessions will be covered for those patients demonstrating an improvement.
-No more than 20 acupuncture treatments may be administered annually.
-Treatment must be discontinued if the patient is not improving or is regressing.
+Acupuncture for chronic low back pain In-Network: Medicare Covered Acupuncture Covered services include: Services Up to 20 visits per year for Medicare beneficiaries under the following \$20 copayment circumstances: - Specialist's Office For the purpose of this benefit, chronic low back pain is defined as: Lasting 12 weeks or longer; Nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); Not associated with surgery; and Not associated with pregnancy.
+Your plan allows services to be received by a provider licensed to perform acupuncture or by providers meeting the Original Medicare provider requirements.
 Prior authorization requirements may apply.
+Allergy shots and serum In-Network: